Signature of $f\left(R\right)$ gravity via Lema\^itre-Tolman-Bondi inhomogeneous perturbations: modified gravity in the Jordan frame

-This dynamically equivalent action for the $f\left(R\right)$ modified gravity is written in the so-called Jordan frame.
-It is quite similar to the prototype of extended gravitational theories, the Brans-Dicke formulation \citep{Brans:1961sx,Nordtvedt:1970uv} with a non-zero potential and a null Brans-Dicke parameter or the O'Hanlon proposal \citep{OHanlon:1972xqa}.
-It should be noted that the extra degree of freedom given by the $f\left(R\right)$ function turns into a scalar field $\phi$, which is non-minimally coupled to the metric.
+It should be noted that the extra degree of freedom given by the $f\left(R\right)$ function turns into a scalar field\footnote{Actually, as shown in \citep{Olmo:2006eh}, the relation $f^{\prime\prime}\left(R\right)\neq0$ is a redundant requirement for the dynamic equivalence between an $f\left(R\right)$ theory and a scalar-tensor formulation in the Jordan frame.
+Indeed, it is sufficient to require that $f^{\prime}\left(R\right)$ be invertible (continuous and one-to-one in a given interval), i.e., the existence of $R=R\left(f^{\prime}\right)$.
+In this way, it is possible to build a scalar field potential $V\left(\phi\right)$.} $\phi$, which is non-minimally coupled to the metric.
 Conversely, there is only a minimal coupling for the matter.

-Actually, as shown in \citep{Olmo:2006eh}, the relation $f^{\prime\prime}\left(R\right)\neq0$ is actually a redundant requirement for the dynamic equivalence between an $f\left(R\right)$ theory and a scalar-tensor formulation in the Jordan frame.
-Indeed, it is sufficient to require that $f^{\prime}\left(R\right)$ be invertible (continuous and one-to-one in a given interval), i.e. the existence of $R=R\left(f^{\prime}\right)$.
-In this way, it is possible to build a scalar field potential $V\left(\phi\right)$.

 Variations of the action \eqref{eq: azione jordan frame} with respect to the metric and scalar field lead to field equations in the Jordan frame

 respectively, where $G_{\mu\nu}$ is the Einstein tensor, $T_{\mu\nu}$ is the stress-energy tensor of matter, $\nabla_{\mu}$ is the covariant derivative associated with the Levi-Civita connection of the metric, and $\boxempty=g^{\rho\sigma}\,\nabla_{\rho}\nabla_{\sigma}$.